a-normal-anonymouser-user/Microservice-Empirical-Study/index.md

 Q16: In the context of your project, do you regulate the use of programming languages?
 [Single choice]
-  * No. Always use the most appropriate language for each microservice.
+  * No. We always use the most appropriate language for each microservice.
   * Yes.
-There is a restricted number / set of languages to use.
+We have a restricted number / set of languages to use.
   * Other: [Text entry]